techidaily/site-discord-videos/source/_posts/updated-in-2024-getting-acquainted-with-discord-stickers.md

 </a>
 <img height="0" width="0" src="https://wigfever.sjv.io/i/5597632/2014853/22899" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Sending stickers on a desktop or browser is quite similar to the mobile process.
+On the chatbox, you will find the sticker icon.
+Tap on it to view your purchased sticker packs.

+Once opened, the menu will show you the most-used stickers.
+You can view other packs and switch between them.
+You can also search for particular stickers by typing the terms on the search bar.

+You can tap on a sticker to send it on chats and servers.

+## Bonus: Adding Face-tracking AR Stickers to Video with [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)

+In the latest version of Wondershare Filmora (V10.5 and later version), you can add face-tracking AR stickers to people in the video, and light up the celebration with flashy and cute characters and elements.
+Here are some brief steps to add AR stickers to your video in Filmora.

 ### Step 1\.
 Download and install the latest version of Filmora

 Click the button below to download and install the latest version of Filmora.
 If you have installed Filmora already, click the **About** option under the **Help** menu to check the version of Filmora.